JoramKeijser/JoramKeijser.github.io/_posts/2022-04-21-mutations.md

 In sum, recent data suggests that mutations do not arise independently of their fitness effect, but that selection has simultaneously decreased the mutation rates of many genes.
 This is, I think, quite revolutionary, and deserves to be added to the textbooks.

 Although the mutational bias seems adaptive, it does not, in my mind, warrant the conclusion that evolution “estimates the fitness gradient”.
-What would?
-Increased mutation rates of genes under positive selection could be a start.
-A more direct and complete test might simultaneously need to map the fitness landscape and detect mutations.
+This would require evidence for increased mutation rates of genes under positive selection, and a more-specific tuning of mutation rates (not across ~15% of the genome).
+A more direct test might simultaneously need to map the fitness landscape and detect mutations.

 Awaiting future experiments, the current data suggests a rather nuanced situation in which mutations are neither the directionless force they once were thought to be nor the ruthlessly optimal gradients favoured by engineers.
 Since selection seems to tune the rate of many genes at once, mutations could at best will follow a low-rank approximation of the fitness gradient.

-In this blog post, we have considered how genetic mutations influence the course of evolution.
-But evolution cannot be understood by looking at just the genes; many higher-level phenomena play an important role, too.
-I might write a future blog post on these phenomena above the single-gene level that influence the course of evolution, and thereby help explain "how intelligent life appeared using nothing else".

 ## Acknowledgements

-Thanks to [Wesley Clawson](https://www.wesleyclawson.com/) and [Inigo Martincorena](https://www.sanger.ac.uk/person/martincorena-inigo/) for comments.
+Thanks to [Wesley Clawson](https://www.wesleyclawson.com/), [Rob Lange](https://roberttlange.github.io/),  and [Inigo Martincorena](https://www.sanger.ac.uk/person/martincorena-inigo/) for comments.